siddadd/HOGSim2/README.md

 - Navigate to Release folder and run as follows
 > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m -1 -gt groundtruthDir (This will run default OpenCV HOG model)

- > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 0 -gt groundtruthDiri (This will run self-trained OpenCV HOG model)
+ > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 0 -gt groundtruthDir (This will run self-trained OpenCV HOG model)

  > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 1 -gt groundtruthDir (This will run HWDalal)

  > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 2 -gt groundtruthDir (This will run HWPedro)

 Detections are generated in the directory Outputs.
 V000.txt registers all detections in a format that can then be used by Piotr Dollar's Pedestrian Detection toolkit for plotting P-R curves as shown below.
 See Analysis folder for more details

 ![Evaluation Plot](https://github.com/siddadd/HOGSim2/blob/master/Analysis/plots/InriaTestRoc.png)